Which is the best mindmapping software?

 More about mind mapping

-I’m on Twitter as @roygrubb where I frequently answer questions about information mapping and software.
+I’m on Twitter as @roygrubb where you’ll often see me answering questions about information mapping and software.
 I hope I’ll see you there!
 (Follow me on Twitter.)

-Roy Grubb is a management consultant who has practised internationally in the USA, Asia and Europe for more than 30 years.
+Roy Grubb is a management consultant who has practised internationally—in the USA, Asia and Europe—for more than 30 years.
 He has been using a variety of types of mind maps for project management and to organize information for almost as long.
-One of his consultancy’s assignments is the project management for the development of the family of software called Topicscape.
+One of his consultancy’s assignments is the project management for the development of the family of 3D mapping software called Topicscape.
 He is at present based in Hong Kong.